Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 Computer, Electronics, Pc, Adult, Male, Man, Person, Face, Head, Furniture, Table, Computer Hardware, Hardware, Desk, Monitor, Screen

-On 10 September 2013, the United Nations hosted its first fully virtual meeting of the Open Working Group on Sustainable Development Goals, allowing delegates from around the world to participate without the need for travel.
+On 10 September 2013, the United Nations hosted its first entirely virtual meeting of the Open Working Group on Sustainable Development Goals, allowing delegates from around the world to participate without the need for travel.
 The rise of platforms like Zoom, Webex, and Microsoft Teams has since made online meetings a cornerstone of diplomacy, enabling negotiations, bilateral talks, and multilateral discussions to continue uninterrupted, even in times of crisis such as the COVID-19 pandemic.

-On 29 October 2012, the U.S. government launched the "Cloud First" policy, accelerating the adoption of cloud computing in federal agencies, including diplomatic services.
+On 29 October 2012, the US government launched the 'Cloud First' policy, accelerating the adoption of cloud computing in federal agencies, including diplomatic services.
 With cloud-based tools such as Google Drive, AWS, and Microsoft Azure, diplomats and international organisations gained access to secure, scalable, and collaborative environments, revolutionising how documents, data, and intelligence are managed and shared across borders.

 A blue background with a cloud and icons